breiti78/craftbeerpiLCD/README.md

 ## Hints

-> After changing a LCD_xxxx parameter in the parameters menue or the
+> Changing a LCD_xxxx parameter in the parameters menue or any
-> file always a reboot is required.
+> file in LCDDisplay folder always requires a reboot.